Herpes Scams

 Dynamiclear also has an “affiliate marketing program” that pays websites a commission if they recommend and post links to Dynamiclear.com, and if those links result in sales.
 Many herpes website owners appreciate the extra income of such affiliate programs.
 Some sites openly disclose these affiliations while others do not.
 Some website owners who accept advertising are not aware that Dynamiclear uses false and misleading marketing techniques.
 Other website owners turn a blind-eye to Dynamiclear’s misleading marketing claims because they earn money from their advertising and links.

 People need to “consider the source” of the information they are reading, especially from people and “so-called” experts claiming that a particular herpes treatment gives good results.
-If a company’s product or treatment is reputable and effective, then the company should not have to stoop to making false and misleading claims such as: a) creating websites that look official or objective that give positive product reviews without disclaiming that the website is owned by the company whose products are recommended; b) claiming that product research qualifies as a “Phase III” clinical trial – when it clearly does not, c) putting their product on a list of real clinically proven herpes treatment options such as Acyclovir and Valcyclovir, as if the legitimacy of these treatments can somehow be confered to their own product.
+If a company’s product or treatment is reputable and effective, then the company should not have to stoop to making false and misleading claims such as: a) creating websites that look official or objective that give positive product reviews without disclaiming that the website is owned by the company whose products are recommended; b) claiming that product research qualifies as a “Phase III” clinical trial – when it clearly does not, c) putting their product on a list of real “clinically proven” herpes treatment options such as Acyclovir and Valacyclovir, as if the legitimacy of these treatments can somehow be confered to their own product.
 How can anyone trust a company that uses such misleading techniques to market their products?

-“Fake” Herpes Treatment Reviews on the Web
+Fake Herpes Treatment Reviews

-There are a lot of other phony “reviews” of Dynamiclear and Medavir on the web – in which people claim that they were at first skeptical and now they are believers – and of course they link to Dynamiclear or Medavir so that you can buy their product!
-Both Dynamiclear and Medavir make misleading claims - and each has numerous herpes-related websites which have “fake” positive reviews of their own product – and warnings against the other product.
-Websites that are affiliated with Medavir often post positive reviews and links for Medavir and negative reviews of Dynamiclear.
-Websites that are affiliated with Dynamiclear often post positive reviews and links for Dynamiclear and negative reviews for Medavir.
-The funny thing is - the negative reviews of each product contain more kernels of truth than any of the positive reviews.
+The funny thing is – the negative reviews of each product contain more kernels of truth than any of the positive reviews.
 If you know what you’re looking for, this is an easy way to spot one of these fake herpes treatment review sites, Dynamiclear and Medavir are directly competing with each other to get money from herpes sufferers.
 Save your money and don’t buy either of these products.

 Here is a partial list of sites that try to “look” independent and objective, but are really affiliated with either Dynamiclear/Global Herbal Supplies or Medavir/Tag Healthcare.
 We hope that people with herpes stop falling for the misleading marketing tactics of these and other companies.